-The Hope Street First Response Youth Service in Melton is a new, innovative program recently funded by the State Government in response to youth homelessness in the growth corridor of the City of Melton.
+The Hope Street First Response Youth Service in Melton (Youth Refuge) is a new, innovative program recently funded by the State Government in response to youth homelessness in the growth corridor of the City of Melton.

 The service will be provided within a purpose-built centre consisting of three separate buildings: